Terms of Business

 Should you require us to send your file of papers to you in the post, we shall require such postage costs to be paid on account in advance of releasing the papers.
 We shall not release any file of papers to any third party unless we have your written consent to do so.
 The party collecting the file on your behalf will need to supply us with photo identification and a copy of the same will be retained for our records.
 We require a signed ‘form of authority’ in order to release a file to another firm of solicitors.

 Generally speaking, all information supplied to us by you shall be treated as confidential at all times, unless we are required to disclose and/or discuss your information upon your instructions (implicit or actual), by an Order of the Court, under current legislation, updated legal and/or regulatory compliance or by way of any other statutory exceptions.
-Your personal information is stored by us in accordance with the Data Protection Act 1998 (DPA 1998) and from 25 May 2018 under the General Data Protection Regulation (GDPR) and any other subsequent data protection legislation.
+Your personal information is stored by us in accordance with the Data Protection Act 2018 (DPA ) and the General Data Protection Regulation (GDPR) and any other subsequent data protection legislation.

 We use the information you provide primarily for the provision of legal services to you and other related purposes, including analysis to help us manage our practice and for updating and enhancing client records.
-Our use of such information is subject to your instructions, the DPA 1998, the GDPR and our duty of confidentiality.
+Our use of such information is subject to your instructions, the DPA , the GDPR, our Privacy Statement and our duty of confidentiality.
 You have a right of access under data protection legislation to the information we hold about you.

 For further information as regards your rights of access and what we do with your personal data we refer you to our Data Privacy Statement.